 The unimaginable debacle of Jet Airways is now a popular case study in almost every Business School's curriculum.
 Founder Naresh Goyal is being investigated by the Enforcement Directorate (ED) and a large number of ex-employees still remain jobless after the airline shut down its operations in April, 2019.
 It is one of the biggest startup failure in India.
 A lesson for many, here we study the journey of Jet Airways and dig deep into the reasons for its failure with the help of the facts and stats in this case study.

 What’s the news?

 The government temporarily reallocated Jet’s slots to keep a check on reducing capacity in the sector due to a significant drop in the carrier’s flights.
 (Source: Livemint)

 According to some sources, IndiGo and SpiceJet have been allocated 130 slots each, Vistara 110, GoAir 52, Air Asia 42 and Air India 24 slots at Indian airports from Jet’s quota.
 (Source: Livemint)

 Jet Airways founder Naresh Goyal and his wife Anita were stopped from leaving India by immigration authorities at Mumbai airport.
 They were offloaded from a Dubai-bound Emirates flight, which was called back after it had reached the taxiway in Mumbai airport.
 (Source: InShorts)

 Recently, Jet Airways shut down its operations temporarily on 17th April of 2019.
-Their last flight was Amritsar to Mumbai.
-The shutting down of the company affected their 20,000 employees and more than 60,000 people indirectly.
+Their last flight was from Amritsar to Mumbai.
+The shutting down of the company affected 20,000 employees and more than 60,000 people indirectly.
 The company is reportedly in a debt of a billion dollars.
-The pilot’s union NAG (National Aviator’s Guide) appealed to PMO (Prime Minister’s office) and Civil Aviation Minister Suresh Prabhu to help the company and its employees.
+The pilot’s union NAG (National Aviator’s Guide) appealed to the PMO (Prime Minister’s office) and Civil Aviation Minister Suresh Prabhu to help the company and its employees.